 - From here, you will need to follow the instructions on the screen to complete the hardware troubleshooting steps.

 - After the process has finished reboot the device.

 - Check again if the mouse pointer speed discrepancy is still there.

-- In the search dialog box write the following: “calibrate” without the quotes.
+- In the search dialog box, write calibrate.

 - Now you need to verify if the monitor present in the display screen is the same as the one you want to calibrate.

 - From here just follow the easy instructions on the screen to finish the calibration.